gabitza-tech/YoloLicenta/README.md

 # yolo_loss.py
 Update W and H when using different input size than (224,224), also update S when using other number of grids than 7.

 This application was created as a bachelor thesis project and as an education tool.
 Even though the code is thought for 20 classes, with minor tweekings it can be adapted for new datasets.
+There are only 2 bounding box predictions per cell, but this can also be change by adapting the B variable and also changing some parts in the transforms file and the loss files.